junior-devleague/cyber-security/projects/Final-Project-OSINT.md

 A bug bounty is something that is offered by websites, software develpers, or companies where individuals can recieve recognition and/or compensation for reporting bugs, exploits or vulnerabilities.
 The companies listed bellow were gathered from a bug bounty list which means they have given permission for people to test, hack, tweak and prod their site.

 ## Part 1: The Project
 What does all that mean to you?
 For your final project you need to pick one of the companies from the following list and evaluate their security posture.
-You will need to use a combination of information (OSINT) gathering tools, vulnerability scanners, wand eb vulnerability exploitation tools.
+You will need to use a combination of information (OSINT) gathering tools, vulnerability scanners, and vulnerability exploitation tools.
 You will need to use the knowledge you have gained this year, and the following tools to complete this project.

 ### Step 1: Pick a Company
 **Make sure to follow the specific instructions given to you by the company**